 My teaching is informed by my time spent as a high school educator, university instructor, teacher coach, and classroom evaluator, which has offered multiple vantage points to observe and facilitate excellent pedagogy.
 Good teaching goes beyond classroom walls.
 I am committed to university education and mentorship that builds from students' experiences, improves written skills, entails empirical research, and expands the application of sociological knowledge in everyday life.

 Teaching Interests: Social Stratification; Sociology of Education; Race and Ethnicity; Sociology of Gender; Occupations, Work and Labor; Urban Studies, and Qualitative and Ethnographic Methods.

 University Instructor & Teaching Assistant: Intro to Comparative Ethnic Studies, Intro to International Affairs, Practicum in Sociology, Senior Research Project, Social Inequality, Social Stratification, Social Problems, Diversity and Equity in Schools

 Teacher Coach: From 2007-2010, I worked with graduate students entering classrooms as teachers in New York City during their summer practicum.

 High School Teacher: I worked as a high school global history teacher in New York City for five years.

-Classroom Evaluator: I am trained and certified in the Classroom Assessment Scoring System (CLASS) as an Upper Elementary classroom observer.
-As a researcher on Joshua Brown's 4Rs+MTP randomized control study, during the 2015-2017 school years, I observed and scored teacher-student interactions in over 60 New York City elementary schools.
+Classroom Evaluator: I am trained in the Classroom Assessment Scoring System (CLASS) as an Upper Elementary classroom observer and have observed and scored teacher-student interactions in over 60 New York City elementary schools.

 Founding Member: I am a founding member of Baychester Middle School opened in 2011.